nielsmeima/pachyderm/doc/deployment/upgrading.md

 ### Reconnecting `pachctl`

-When you upgrade Pachyderm versions, you may lose your local `port-forward` to connect `pachctl` to your cluster.
-Alternatively, if you are setting the `PACHD_ADDRESS` environmental variable manually to connect `pachctl` to your cluster, the IP address for Pachyderm may have changed.
-To fix this, you can either:
+When you upgrade Pachyderm versions, you may need to reset the `PACHD_ADDRESS` environment variable to match the new cluster IP.

-- Re-run `pachctl port-forward &`, or
-- Set the `PACHD_ADDRESS` environmental variable to the update value, e.g., `export PACHD_ADDRESS=<k8s master IP>:30650`.